pauldardeau/c-coding-test/README.md

 this take-home programming exam that was to be completed over a 3-4 day period.

-The source code in this repo is what I turned in with one exception: I retroactively added support for "kqueue" in server.c to support FreeBSD servers.
+The source code in this repo is what I turned in with one exception: I subsequently added support for "kqueue" in server.c to support FreeBSD servers.
 I tested the kqueue code and it provided comparable performance results as epoll on Linux.